NaiveDemon/multi-tenant-inventory-system/ARCHITECTURE.md

     $inc: { stock: -quantity }
   }
 );

+---

-Why This Works
+## Why This Works

-MongoDB guarantees document-level atomicity
+MongoDB guarantees document-level atomicity.

-$gte condition prevents negative stock
+- The `$gte` condition ensures stock is sufficient.
+- `$inc` executes atomically.

-Only one update succeeds if stock is low
+- Only one request succeeds when stock is low.

+This prevents race conditions without using full transactions.

+---

-Why Transactions Were Not Used
+## Why Transactions Were Not Used

-MongoDB transactions require replica set configuration.
+MongoDB multi-document transactions require a replica set.

 For simplicity and local development:

-Atomic updates were used
+- Atomic single-document updates were used.
+- This covers the most critical integrity requirement (stock cannot go negative).

+In production:

-In production, this system should run on a replica set with full transaction support
+- System should run on a replica set.
+- Multi-document transactions can wrap order + stock movement updates.

+The design leaves room for upgrade without refactoring the core logic.

+---

-4. Stock Movement Tracking
+# 4. Stock Movement Tracking

-All stock changes are recorded in StockMovement.
+All stock changes are recorded in `StockMovement`.

 Types:

-SALE
+- SALE

-PURCHASE
+- PURCHASE

-RETURN
+- RETURN

-ADJUSTMENT
+- ADJUSTMENT

+---

+## Why Track Stock Movements Separately?

 Benefits:

-Audit trail
+- Full audit trail

-Analytics support
+- Analytics-ready design

-No “hidden” stock mutations
+- No hidden stock mutations
+- Easier debugging

-Enables dashboard aggregation
+- Enables dashboard aggregation

+Stock value is never silently changed.

+Every change has traceability.

+This mirrors real ERP systems.

+---

-5. Purchase Order Lifecycle
+# 5. Purchase Order Lifecycle

 States:

 DRAFT → SENT → CONFIRMED → RECEIVED

-Supports:

-Multiple items per PO
+---

+## Why State-Based Lifecycle?

+- Reflects real procurement workflow
+- Prevents premature stock increments
-Partial deliveries
+- Enables partial deliveries

-Over-receive prevention

-Automatic stock increment on receipt
+---

-Partial Delivery Handling
+## Partial Delivery Handling

 Each PO item tracks:

-orderedQty
+- orderedQty
-receivedQty
+- receivedQty

+Stock is incremented only when items are received.

 Status changes to RECEIVED only when:

 receivedQty === orderedQty (for all items)

+---

+## Why This Matters

+Real-world suppliers often:

+- Deliver partially
+- Delay shipments
+- Send incorrect quantities

+The system models these realities instead of assuming ideal conditions.

+---

-6. Smart Low-Stock Alerts
+# 6. Smart Low-Stock Alerts

 Low-stock logic considers incoming purchase orders.